wytlines100/UnverifiedV2/README.md

 Contributions are welcome.
 If you would like to report a bug or suggest a feature, please reach out via the contact email below or through our Discord server.

+By submitting a contribution, you agree it becomes part of the project under this license and grant the maintainers full rights to use, modify, and distribute it.

 Current contributors: wytlines, DeadFish7, andreypidd, jet, joudaALT, TrustIsOver, TheM1ddleM1n

 ## Changelog